-Based on the timeline configuration, the reset button S can be made visible on the timeline toolbar.
+Based on the timeline configuration, the reset button can be made visible on the timeline toolbar.
 It allows the user to reset the time data based on the current mode of the timeline

-- When the current mode is single, the icon is represented as $\bigcirc$ , and the layer is selected in timeline, the time is set to nearest of now and when the layer is not selected, the time is set to now - When the current mode is range, the icon is represented as ↔, the time is set to the full range of the layer
+- When the current mode is single, the icon is represented as . , and the layer is selected in timeline, the time is set to nearest of now and when the layer is not selected, the time is set to now - When the current mode is range, the icon is represented as set to the full range of the layer